endorlabs/fixme-transitive-java/README.md

 This project demonstrates how to fix vulnerable transitive dependencies in a Java Maven project, specifically focusing on log4j vulnerabilities.

+Your task is to update log4j-core to get rid of the vulnerabilities in this packages bill of materials.
+First review the vulnerabilities, then update the package.

 ## Quick Start

 1. Fork and clone the repository: